RaspberryPiFoundation/python-curriculum/en-GB/lessons/Minecraft2D/Minecraft2D.md

 + In the Minecraft2D folder you’ll see that there are lots of images, one for each of the resources.
 If you right-click one of these images and open it in an image editor, you can change the graphics for a resource.

-Here are my improved graphics for the grass.
+Here are some improved graphics for the grass.
 I’ve added different shades of grass and even a few flowers:

 ![screenshot](mine2-1.png)